makersacademy/rps-challenge/README.md

 # Rock, Paper, Scissors, Lizard, Spock
 This is a game that let's you play a game of rock paper scissors lizard spock, you can play single player against the computer or multiplayer.
 The app is written in Ruby using Sinatra as the framework.

+The app is deployed to Heroku and can be found [here](https://caitlin-rps.herokuapp.com/)

 ### How do I Use it?
 1. Clone this repo `https://github.com/Caitlin-cooling/rps-challenge.git`
 2. Run `bundle` to install all gems